In this detailed Resource page, we feature an abundance of Spring Security Tutorials!

 - Spring Security OAuth2 Example

 In the traditional client-server authentication model, the client requests an access-restricted resource (protected resource) on the server by authenticating with the server using the resource owner’s credentials.
-In order to provide third-party applications access to restricted resources, the resource owner shares its credentials with the third party.

 - GWT Spring Security Example